-We proudly offer students a choice of two pre-clerkship curricular tracks:
+We offer students a choice of two pre-clerkship curricular tracks:

 - A systems-based curriculum, Lecture-Discussion Based (LDB) track, that utilizes large group presentations along with small group discussion-based sessions to integrate the biomedical and clinical sciences along continuous didactic threads to address osteopathic core competencies. - A problem-based curriculum, the Doctor-Patient Continuum (DPC) track, whose cornerstone is small-group, case-based learning as a means to address the osteopathic core competencies.
-(We are no longer accepting applications into this program for the entering class of 2020).
+(We no longer accept applications into this program beginning with the entering class of 2020).